arjun024/systemd-example-startup/README.md

 	sudo systemctl link /path/to/example.service

-Do note that here you have to give the full path and not just the unit file name.
+Note that here you have to give the full path and not just the unit file name.

 To see a list of unit-files: